 Go to the certificates section of the development portal and click the

 + button to create a new certificate.
 Note, if you're renewing you should see your old certificate there if it hasn't expired already.
-Certificates cannot be renewed, so new ones must be created to replace the old ones.)
+Certificates cannot be renewed, so new ones must be created to replace the old ones.

-(Skip if renewing:) You will be presented with a list of certificate types you can create.
-Under Production, you want to select the Pass Type ID Certificate.
-Press Continue.
+You will be presented with a list of certificate types you can create.
+Under

-(Skip if renewing:) You will be promted to select a Pass Type ID for your Pass Certificate.
-Select the Pass Type ID created above and press Continue.
+You will be prompted to enter a name (feel free to leave this blank).
+Select the Pass Type ID created above (or that you're wanting to renew) and press

 You will be presented with instructions for creating a CSR file.
 Hopefully you're on a mac because if you're not, we're not sure what happens at this point.
 If you don't have a mac, contact us and we can do this for you.
 Follow the instructions to create your CSR file.